meghanto/proj3E-PBR/README.md

 ### Displacement Maps and Parallax Occlusion Mapping (+3 points)

 For some assets, displacement maps are provided.
 Use them to implement [parallax occlusion mapping](https://learnopengl.com/Advanced-Lighting/Parallax-Mapping)!
+Also have to modify the config file to load the displacement texture.

 ### Add 3 more light sources (+2 points)

-You have to have the intensity and color information in the config file, and figure out a way to pass the data to the fragment shaders using uniforms.
+You have to have the intensity and color information in the config file, and figure out a way to pass the data to the fragment shaders using uniforms ( have to modify the main cxx file).